johnamdickson/portfolio-project-1/README.md

    - Observed sign-up circle font overflow, small font and poor contrast when viewing on iPhone.
 Made adjustments to darken font and tested successfully using WebAIM contrast checker.
    - Observed on iPhone that font size in landscape mode was too small relative to the element.
 Increasing vmin causes overflow in portrait mode.
 Add code to handle landscape orientation.
    - Added code to handle info container heights respective to view port size using min and max functions.
+   - Feedback from Peer Code Review that there was some overflow of text from the information containers.
+Adjusted container size slightly to accomodate this.
    <br><br>

 - __Get Started Page Issues__